Comparative evaluation of the web-based contiguous cartogram generation tool go-cart.io: Methods

 \subsection{Data analysis}

-Because the generation task times were not normally distributed, we used the non-parametric paired Wilcoxon ranked-sign test to compare generation task times between generation tools.
-For this and other tests, we considered $p$-values as significant if they are less than $0.05$.
-To avoid overrelying on $p$-values alone, we also computed confidence intervals.
-We adopted the method developed by \cite{bauer_constructing_1972} to estimate the $95$\% confidence interval of the pseudomedian difference in generation task times between the two tools.
+For analyzing generation task times, we excluded all attempts that resulted in incorrect cartograms (i.e., at least one area or one color differed from the desired output).
+Because the generation task times, conditioned on generating correct cartograms, were not normally distributed, we used the non-parametric paired Wilcoxon ranked-sign test to compare generation task times between generation tools.
+For this and other tests, we considered $p$-values as significant if they are less than $0.05$, and we also computed confidence intervals.
+We adopted the method developed by Bauer~\cite{bauer_constructing_1972} to estimate the $95$\% confidence interval of the pseudomedian difference in generation task times between the two tools.

 For rating participants' accuracy on the generation tasks, we analyzed mistakes made by entering the wrong color and wrong numeric data for each region separately as well as the total number of errors of all types made by each participant.
 Similarly, for the analysis tasks, we analyzed the error rates for each task as well as the number of analysis tasks performed correctly for each generation tool.
 We considered an analysis task to be performed correctly only if all parts of the task were completed correctly.
 A permutation test with $10\,000$ random simulations was used to determine the effect of generation task accuracy on the number of correct analysis tasks for each generation tool.